 \subsection{RQ-3: Influence of Prompt Composition on Repair Performance}

-\textbf{[Objective]:} We investigate the distinct influence of two factors within \tool: (i) length reduction (fewer tokens to keep the bug‐relevant text within the model’s attention span) and (ii) information selection (retaining the minimal concrete evidence that still exposes the defect).
+\textbf{[Objective]:} We investigate the distinct influence of two factors within \tool: (i) length reduction (fewer tokens to keep the bug-relevant text within the model’s attention span) and (ii) information selection (retaining the minimal concrete evidence that still exposes the defect).

-\textbf{[Experimental Design]:} All settings that are unrelated to the prompt remain identical to RQ‑2: the benchmark, the Qwen 2.5 Coder‑7B‑instruct model, the decoding temperature of 0.8, and the sampling times of ten candidate patches per bug.
+\textbf{[Experimental Design]:} All settings that are unrelated to the prompt remain identical to RQ-2: the benchmark, the Qwen 2.5 Coder-7B-instruct model, the decoding temperature of 0.8, and the sampling times of ten candidate patches per bug.
 Five prompt variants cover every combination of the two dimensions under study, and an additional control is included with no test information.
-The \emph{Baseline} prompt contains only the problem statement and the buggy code. \emph{Diff Lines} stays the same length but appends up to ten mismatched output lines, providing sparse evidence without increasing size. \emph{Reduced Test} includes the full input–output pair of the minimized counterexample; it represents the joint action of length control and full information and is the default in \tool. \emph{Origin Test} swaps the reduced input for the unreduced failure‑inducing case, inflating the prompt to about 30.6 KB while holding informational content constant, thereby isolating the cost of extra length. \emph{Reduced + Origin} concatenates the reduced and full tests, introduces redundant information as well as maximum length.
+The \emph{Baseline} prompt contains only the problem statement and the buggy code. \emph{Diff Lines} stays the same length but appends up to ten mismatched output lines, providing sparse evidence without increasing size. \emph{Reduced Test} includes the full input–output pair of the minimized counterexample; it represents the joint action of length control and full information and is the default in \tool. \emph{Origin Test} swaps the reduced input for the unreduced failure-inducing case, inflating the prompt to about 30.6 KB while holding informational content constant, thereby isolating the cost of extra length. \emph{Reduced + Origin} concatenates the reduced and full tests, introducing redundant information as well as maximum length.

 For every bug, the LLM is called exactly once with each variant.
-After generation, we compile and run the candidate patches against the full hidden test suite and record pass@\textit{k} for $k \in {1,5,10}$.
+After generation, we compile and run the candidate patches against the full hidden test suite and record pass@\textit{k} for $k \in \{1,5,10\}$.
 Mean prompt length is reported alongside pass@\textit{k} for each difficulty group (C, D, E\&F).